devoncarew/firehose/README.md

 ## Conventions and setup

-When run from a PR branch, this tool will validate the changed files, pubspecs, and changelogs, and indicate whether the criteria for publishing has been met.
+When run from a PR branch, this tool will validate the package pubspecs and and changelogs, and indicate whether the criteria for publishing has been met.
 Each PR should add a new entry to the changelog and the changelog version and pubspec version should agree.